gws8820/DevoChat/README.md

 ## Usage

-### models.json Configuration
+### chat_models.json Configuration

-Define the AI models available in the application and their properties through the `models.json` file:
+Define the AI models available in the application and their properties through the `chat_models.json` file.

 ```json
 {